Long-Term Vs. Short-Term Goals In Business: What’s The Difference?

 3. Prioritise Flexibility

 In today's rapidly changing business environment, balance doesn't mean rigidity.
 It's about being agile and adapting as circumstances evolve.
 Encourage a culture of adaptability within your organisation to respond effectively to changing market conditions.
-Flexibility allows organisations to pivot when necessary, ensuring that they remain on course to achieve their long-term objectives even in the face of unexpected challenges.
+Flexibility allows organisations to pivot when necessary, ensuring they remain on course to achieve their long-term objectives despite unexpected challenges.

 4. Allocate Resources Wisely